eesilas/unihiker-docs/docs/wiki/Examples/PythonCodingExamples/AdvanceExamples/10_IoT_Smart_Home.md

 ![IOT smart home.png](img/10_IoT_Smart_Home/1722408975121-8b80a92c-6de7-416a-94ee-090c8f36df40.png)

 ## **Code**
-Since two UNIHIKERs require simultaneous code debugging and data communication, it is important to have them on the same local area network address, such as '192.168.9'.
-This will allow for efficient communication and debugging between the two UNIHIKERs.
+To enable simultaneous code debugging and data communication between two UNIHIKERs, it is crucial to have them connected to the same local area network address, such as '192.168.9'.
+This ensures efficient communication and debugging capabilities between the two UNIHIKERs.

 ![image.png](img/10_IoT_Smart_Home/1722564009378-89c53eea-23cd-4192-b806-3e4e33c65dc4.png)![image.png](img/10_IoT_Smart_Home/1722563966802-ed832ef2-f7a4-4a9f-a9f7-abe9516a0b1a.png)